Steamed syrup sponge pudding

-Generously butter the inside of a 1.2litre/2 pint pudding basin, and cut a circle about two times larger than the pudding basin diameter, of baking parchment and and aluminium foil
+Generously butter the inside of a 1.2 litre/2 pint pudding basin, and cut a circle about two times larger than the pudding basin diameter, of baking paper and kitchen foil.

 Spoon 50g/2oz of the golden syrup into the base of the pudding basin and set aside.